Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Encorat prevents the development of seizures that occur in various forms of epilepsy.
-The drug does not lead to the suppression of respiratory activity, and in addition it does not affect the renal and cardiac function and does not change the temperature.
-Effectively prevents the appearance of complex, simple, as well as secondary seizures of the generalized type.
+Encorat prevents the development of convulsive attacks that occur in various forms of epilepsy.
+The drug does not suppress respiratory activity, and in addition, does not affect renal and cardiac function and does not change temperature.
+Effectively prevents the occurrence of complex, simple, and secondary seizures of a generalized type.

-Valproate Na is the main active element of the drug; it increases GABA indices inside the brain and postsynaptic nerves.
-The anticonvulsant effect of the drug is also developed by influencing the movement of potassium ions through neural walls.
+Valproate Na is the main active element of the drug; it increases GABA levels inside the brain and postsynaptic nerves.
+The anticonvulsant effect of the drug also develops by influencing the movement of potassium ions through the neuronal walls.

 It is used in the treatment of epilepsy, which has a partial or generalized form (in the case of atonic, myoclonic or tonic-clonic seizures, as well as absences).

-It may also be prescribed in the case of special syndromes in which the development of seizures (SLH or West syndrome) is observed.
+It can also be prescribed in case of special syndromes in which the development of seizures is observed (LHS or West syndrome).

 Release form

-The release of the therapeutic substance is produced in tablets (volume of 0.2 or 0.3 g), which are packed in strips of 10 pieces.
-Inside the box - 10 such strips.
+The therapeutic substance is released in tablets (volume 0.2 or 0.3 g), which are packed in strips of 10 pieces.
+There are 10 such strips inside the box.

-Encorate chrono is produced in tablets with a volume of 0.2 g - 10 pieces inside the strip; inside packs - 3 such strips.
-In addition, it is sold in tablets with a volume of 0.3 or 0.5 g - 10 tablets inside the strip; inside the box - 1 or 3 such strips.
+Encorat chrono is produced in tablets of 0.2 g volume – 10 pieces inside a strip; inside a pack – 3 such strips.
+In addition, it is sold in tablets of 0.3 or 0.5 g volume – 10 tablets inside a strip; inside a box – 1 or 3 such strips.

 Pharmacodynamics

-Encorate is an anticonvulsant whose principle of influence is associated with the slowing down of the action of the GABA transferase enzyme, as well as with an increase in GABA values within the CNS.
-As a result, there is a weakening of convulsive readiness and excitability of motor cerebral areas.
-At the same time, the medication improves the mood and mental state of patients.
+Encorat is an anticonvulsant, the principle of which is associated with slowing down the action of the enzyme GABA-transferase, as well as with increasing the values of GABA inside the central nervous system.
+As a result, a weakening of convulsive readiness and excitability of motor brain areas is noted.
+At the same time, the drug improves the mood and mental state of patients.

 Pharmacokinetics